unitfactory/api/docs/guidelines.md

 ## Designing endpoints

+### Adding endpoints

+- is allowed, because is doesn't break backwards compatibility

+### Editing, renaming or deleting endpoints

+- as long as we don't have a versioning system, this is **NOT** allowed

 ### Queries

-If you write **read** endpoints, you might consider the following this:
+If you write **read** endpoints, you might consider the following:

 - do I need to add filters on the request (might be relevant for `list` endpoints)